 - 4.11 A Settlement Policy Boundary is a spatial planning tool used to direct developments into settlements, allocating extensions to them, and to restrict development in the wider countryside by setting a boundary between the two.
 The form of the East Meon village has survived since Norman times and as such careful control of further extensions to the village are required.
-This requirement has helped to identify the appropriate sites for new development, so it is important that the village character is not diluted by development within the settlement boundary that would alter the grid and cluster layout, or intrude visually on the important views and the protected landscape setting of the village. - 4.12 The settlement boundary has been developed using the South Downs National Park Authority's 'Settlement Boundary Review: Methodology Paper' published in September 2015 and in the context of the of the South Downs Local Plan.
+This requirement has helped to identify the appropriate sites for new development, so it is important that the village character is not diluted by development within the settlement boundary that would alter the grid and cluster layout, or intrude visually on the important views and the protected landscape setting of the village. - 4.12 The proposed settlement boundary has been developed using the South Down National Park Authority's 'Settlement Boundary Review: Methodology Paper' published in September 2015 and in the context of the Strategic Policy SD22 of the South Downs Local Plan: Preferred Options.
 The boundary is now drawn more tightly to reflect the potential impact of development proposals in the National Park landscape and to protect the village character and traditional form.
-The settlement policy boundary is shown below.
+The proposed settlement boundary is shown below and the main changes are shown in Appendix A.

-Figure 2 - East Meon Settlement Policy Boundary
+Figure 2 - East Meon NDP Proposed and Existing Settlement Policy Boundary